lebbex/LXON/README.md

 ## License & Trademarks

 This project's source code is licensed under Apache License 2.0.
 The `/docs` folder (the LXON.lebbex.com website) is proprietary and excluded from that license.

-"Lebbex", "LXON", and associated logos are trademarks and are not covered by the code license.
+"Lebbex", "LXON", associated logos, and the name "Nicholas Jasper Birla-Eliade" are trademarks/names of their owner and are NOT licensed under Apache 2.0 or any other license granted in this repository.

 **Read [LICENSE](./LICENSE) and [NOTICE](./NOTICE) in full before using, forking, or contributing to this project**.
 NOTICE covers naming rules for forks/derivatives (e.g. what you can and can't call a fork using "LXON").

 ## Goals